X3nom/Flyout-LAMP-interactive-cockpit/README.md

 Add this script to your aircraft folder (or the shared folder)

-Add part named "Lua: InteractiveCockpit.lua" (or whatever your correct path to this script is) to your aircraft The part can be anything (cube with scale 0 slapped onto Jimmy is more than enough)
+Add part named "Lua: InteractiveCockpit.lua" (or whatever your correct path to this script is) to your aircraft.
+The part can be anything (cube with scale 0 slapped onto Jimmy is more than enough)

-### Adding clickable areas
-To add a clickable area, place a sphere to where you want that area to be at.
-Scale the sphere to match desired size of the clickable area.
-Clickable area is really a perfect sphere around the center of an object with diameter of objects scale X.
-It is ideal to keep the aspect ratio of sphere in tact when scaling because it is a good visual indicator of where the clickable area (sphere) starts and ends.
-If you can't get the aspect ratio perfect using gizmos, don't worry and make sure that the desired scale is set on the X axis.

-Name the sphere according to the naming system *(see below)* to setup what clicking does

-I recommend setting material of the sphere to glass for placing, scaling and testing and only later change it to hole.
+OR

+rename the script to main.lua

-### Naming system
+## Naming system
 The mod uses rules you define in the name of a part to decide what to do on click Every rule has to start with `\I` *(as in `\`+`I`nput)* and end with `\!`